hesic73/hesic73/README.md

+<h1 align="center">Hi 👋, I'm Sicheng He</h1>

 ![](https://komarev.com/ghpvc/?username=hesic73)

-Hello, my name is Sicheng He and I'm now a master's student at University of Southern California, majoring in Computer Science.
+Hello, this is the github page of Sicheng He.

 - My primary area of interest is Reinforcement Learning and its applications.
 - I'm currently using `Python` `C++`.